openvinotoolkit/open_model_zoo/demos/multi_channel_human_pose_estimation_demo/cpp/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frames with detections rendered as bounding boxes.
-The demo reports:

-* **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+On the top of the screen, the demo reports throughput in frames per second.
 You can also enable more detailed statistics in the output using the `-show_stats` option while running the demos.
-You can use these metrics to measure application-level performance.

 ## See Also